by Stephen Cheung

 Even moderately warm outdoor temperatures can slow you down.
-The optimal temperatures for peak exercise performance is in the range of 10–15 C. When the air is warmer, the body’s need to thermoregulate means blood gets drawn away from the muscles to the skin and body fluids to the sweat glands to get rid of heat.
+The optimal temperature for peak exercise performance is in the range of 10–15 C. When the air is warmer, the body’s need to thermoregulate means blood gets drawn away from the muscles to the skin and body fluids to the sweat glands to get rid of heat.

 New research, however, is showing that how we mentally approach the discomfort from high temperatures can actually help us to ride longer and harder.
 In 2008, Martin Barwood, then at the University of Portsmouth, tested trained runners performing a 90-minute treadmill time trial in 30 C. One group then did four one-hour sessions, training on a wide range of sport psychology tools, including goal-setting, arousal regulation, mental imagery and positive self-talk.
 The psychological training was specifically focused on “increasing distance covered in the final run.”

 The power of this psychological training was quite remarkable.
 Members of this group, with only brief training, increased their 90-minute running distance by a highly significant 1.15 km, whereas those in the control group who continued their normal physical training had a non-significant increase of 0.12 km.
 Due to the broad nature of the sport psychology intervention, the researchers could not pinpoint which of the techniques was most beneficial.